CiscoDevNet/ODL-Cluster-App/README.md

 ```

 ### TSDR Stats RPC
-Returns TSDR stats for particular cluster member.
+Returns TSDR stats for a particular cluster member and metric name.
 Note: TSDR collects stats every 5 seconds.
 A request to the stats reflector returns all new data points since the last request was made.

 Request URL: `http://localhost:8181/restconf/operations/stats-reflector:get-stats`